The next AARC club meeting will be Friday May 5, 2017. The next license test session will be Saturday May 6, 2017.

-Another round of Technician level class will occur this April.
-If you are tentatively interested, please contact the webmaster and plan to show up at the March 3 meeting to obtain information, the books and to meet your instructors.
+Another round of Technician level class is on-going this April.
+If you are tentatively interested in a future class, please contact the webmaster.
 Get your email address added to our list.

 There are a lot of great on-line URL links to get you started in Ham radio but if you are in a rush, then here’s the short and quick version of what you need to do to get your first Ham radio license.
 Also… getting involved with a "local" ham radio club IS an excellent way to begin.
 They can offer assistance and mentors to guide you.
 There are a lot of "aspects" of Ham radio and I'm sure you'd find one in particular that grabs your attention.

 The Amateur Radio Relay League (ARRL) ( ) is an excellent source of information for ham radio operators, of all experiences and backgrounds.
 Their on-line web site contains lots of information to help you get started; technical information, reference material, newsletters, how-to’s and educational material.
 You can use their website as a guest.
 You may eventually join too.

 We need to get you licensed.
 The first license you get is a Technician class.
 It is recommended you purchase a “current” Technician reference book.
 There are many sources that sell the book.
 Confirm the date of the test material which changes every few years.
 Don’t buy an outdated book.
 A few valid point-of-sales are: The ARRL website ( click here ) and the W5YI website ( click here ).
 The latest version of the Technician license material is the 6th edition.
 The question pool changed on July 1, 2014.